equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 ```
 This is a handy trick that will come up again later.

 It's worth noting that in Python strings are tuples of characters, not lists of characters.
 Hence all strings are immutable.
 This poses a bit of a problem as we generally want to be able to modify what we're printing.
-Luckily there are a few work arounds.
+Luckily there are a few workarounds.

 The first is the addition method we saw with lists.
 Simply add two strings to concatenate them